 A minimum of 120 credit hours is required for graduation with a baccalaureate degree; at least 45 credit hours must be in upper-division courses.
 Some programs may require more than 120 credit hours and 45 upper-division credit hours for graduation.
 Associate degrees require a minimum of 60 credit hours.
-Students should check the program's major map for graduation requirements.
+Students should check the program's graduation audit and major map for graduation requirements.

 No more than 60 credit hours earned in independent learning courses or earned by comprehensive examination (including Advanced Placement, College-Level Examination Program, DANTES Subject Standardized Test, Cambridge International Exam and International Baccalaureate exams) are accepted for credit toward the baccalaureate degree.

 A minimum cumulative grade point average of 2.00 for all courses taken at ASU is required to graduate with a baccalaureate degree.
-Some programs may require a cumulative GPA higher than 2.00; students should refer to the specific program's major map for graduation requirements.
+Some programs may require a cumulative GPA higher than 2.00; students should refer to the specific program's graduation audit and major map for graduation requirements.

 All students enrolled in a baccalaureate degree program must satisfy the university requirement of a minimum of 29 credit hours of approved General Studies coursework.
 Students should refer to the General Studies page for more information.

 All undergraduate degree-seeking students are expected to fulfill the university's mathematics requirement by the time they have accumulated 30 credit hours in residence at ASU.
 Any student who has more than 30 credit hours and has not fulfilled the mathematics requirement must enroll in a mathematics course or an appropriate prerequisite course and continue to do so every semester until the mathematics requirement is met.
 A waiver may be granted for continuous enrollment if there are scheduling conflicts detrimental to the student's academic progress.
 Students should also see the Math Intensive Programs: Required Course Policy.